 4. Waterproof Money Container

-- A pill bottle
+- Pill bottle

 - E-6000 glue

-- Goo Gone
+- Goo Gone adhesive remover

-- A nylon cord
+- Nylon cord

-- A drill or a large screw
+- Drill or a large screw

 A pill bottle has the perfect shape and size for hiding a spare key.
-To help it blend a little more, glue a rock on top of the bottle.
+To make the key not as obvious, glue a rock on top of the bottle.